A view of the main shrine in Ashtalakshmi temple which has 4 levels

 The temple is open every day, but not continuously throughout the day.
 It generally opens in two sessions — one in the morning and one in the evening.
 Timings may vary on festival and special ritual days.

-2. Is there a Metro Station nearby?
+2. Is there a metro station nearby?

 3. Are non-Hindus allowed to enter the temple?